-As an additional measure in response to the mortality issue, Georgia-Pacific has been actively evaluating alternatives to electrofishing.
+As an additional measure in response to the mortality issue, TTC has been actively evaluating alternatives to electrofishing.
 Our participation in the Fish, Farm and Forest Communities Forum is one example.
 This group has been supporting the development of a salmonid survey technique that utilizes instream visual counts using mask and snorkel (Overton and Hankin in progress.
 1997).
-Additionally, Georgia-Pacific has a cooperative arrangement with researchers from the National Marine Fisheries Service Tiburon Laboratory who are conducting snorkel counts on the South Fork TMR.
+Additionally, TTC has a cooperative arrangement with researchers from the National Marine Fisheries Service Tiburon Laboratory who are conducting snorkel counts on the South Fork TMR.
 The purpose of this research has been to evaluate the effectiveness of the Overton and Hankin survey technique as a means of estimating basinwide populations of coho salmon.
-Georgia-Pacific aquatic vertebrate monitoring results will be compared with the NMFS results as part of the project.
-Until the snorkel technique is fully developed, we feel it is best to continue electrofishing.
-Based on this intention, we have submitted a Section 10(a)(l)(A) direct take permit application with NMFS for our 1997 electrofishing efforts.
+TTC aquatic vertebrate monitoring results will be compared with the NMFS results as part of the project.
+As a condition of our direct take permit with NMFS, we have committed to overlaying next year's electrofishing efforts with snorkel counts.
+This will allow us to develop a comparative index between the two methods that will ultimately lead to the abandonment of electrofishing in favor of snorkel counts.
+This goal is contingent upon a favorable evaluation of the latter method by NMFS researchers and TTC management.